eluck/grunt-dirstruct-guardian/README.md

 Checking that:

 * 'public/js' directory and its subdirectories only contain .js files
+* 'routers' directory and its subdirectories only contain .js files
+* 'tests' directory and its subdirectories only contain .js and .json files
 * 'public/css' directory only contains .css files
 * 'pulbic/css/map' directory only contains .map files
-* 'views' directory and its subdirictories only contain .jade files

 ```js
 grunt.initConfig({